-Golden Goddess: Why Jane Fonda is still a feminist force at 80
+Golden Goddess: Why Jane Fonda is still a feminist force at age 80

-As well as painting a complex and heartwarming portrait of the legendary star and political activist, last year’s The Guardian interview made screen icon Jane Fonda appear incredibly relatable as she laughed off a post-Cannes hangover, shared her understandable disdain for open-mouthed slobbering love scenes in modern movies, and excitement at enjoying a thriving career at 80.
+As well as painting a complex & heartwarming portrait of the legendary star and political activist, The Guardian‘s 2018 interview made screen icon Jane Fonda appear incredibly relatable as she laughed off a post-Cannes hangover, shared her understandable disdain for open-mouthed slobbering love scenes in modern movies, and excitement over a thriving career at 80.

-For example, recently Fonda starred alongside Diane Keaton (Annie Hall), Candice Bergen (Miss Congeniality), and Mary Steenburgen (Step Brothers) in Book Club, centered around the sexual awakening of four older women who have their loins suitably set alight by reading Fifty Shades of Grey in their book club.
+For example, Fonda starred alongside Diane Keaton (Annie Hall), Candice Bergen (Miss Congeniality), and Mary Steenburgen (Step Brothers) in Book Club.
+The film is centered around the sexual awakening of four older women who have their loins suitably set alight by reading Fifty Shades of Grey in their book club.

 Book Club isn’t just about a bunch of geriatric women getting horny for a spanking, but is also about female solidarity and empowerment.
 Why shouldn’t women of a certain age be able to encourage each other to rediscover and enjoy their sex lives?

-Likewise, Fonda’s hit Netflix Originals comedy Grace and Frankie in which she stars alongside fellow feminist powerhouse Lily Tomlin (Grandma) was also created to challenge society’s willful ignorance of older women and their lives and desires.
+Likewise, Fonda’s hit Netflix comedy Grace and Frankie in which she stars alongside fellow feminist powerhouse Lily Tomlin (Grandma), was also created to challenge society’s willful ignorance of older women and their lives & desires.
 Fonda told Harper’s Bazaar:

 “I wanted to give a cultural face to older women and that’s what I love about being on Grace and Frankie.
-We tried to show the downsides of being older, like the fear of falling and breaking your hip or the fact that nobody pays any attention to you because you’re not young and beautiful anymore, the worries about having boyfriends and what they’re going to think of your body, and all those kinds of things.
-But we also wanted to say, ‘Hey, don’t count us out!
-We’re still smart, we can still be funny, we can still be active, we can still have sex’.”
+We tried to show the downsides of being older, like the fear of breaking your hip or the fact that nobody pays any attention to you because you’re not young and beautiful anymore, the worries about having boyfriends and what they’re going to think of your body, and all those kinds of things.

-Of course Fonda is still raising her fist and causing a fuss about such issues – aside from her fifteen year retirement from the industry (which started at 50 and ended at 65), it’s something the actor has done throughout her career.
-With erotic sci-fi cult classic Barbarella, Fonda took a lot of heat from feminists who accused the movie of exploiting female sexuality for cheap male thrills.
+Of course Fonda is still raising her fist and causing a fuss about such issues – aside from her fifteen year retirement from the industry.
+It’s something the actor has done throughout her career.
+With erotic sci-fi cult classic Barbarella, Fonda took a lot of heat from feminists who accused the film of exploiting female sexuality for cheap male thrills.

 Fonda once described the film as being a “kind of tongue-in-cheek satire against bourgeois morality” and also defended the movie for being less damaging than some of her more seemingly innocent roles.